minhtran2801/Smart-Nutrition-Website/README.md

 GROUP NAME: KS1909

 Read README.docx for instructions on how to open the website.
-ALL DATABASE CONFIGURATION ARE CORRECTLY SET.
+Database configuration are correctly set to our nutrition database.